Domain home on a PV

 --scope "${STORAGE_ACCOUNT_ID}"

-Successful output will be a JSON object with string like:
+Successful output will be a JSON object like the following:

 {